Veterans. page 8B

 MEMORIAL PAGE

 Flt.
 Sgt.
-Musgrove, full title now Dr John D Musgrove M.I.D.
+Musgrove RAAF retired, full title now Dr John D Musgrove M.I.D.
 M.B.
 B.S.
-D.C.H. contacted me directly after viewing this website and was very kind in his complimentary comments.He described his war-service at Fiskerton as the most thrilling part of his life.
-Another brave Australian who came to help us in our most darkest hour.
+D.C.H. contacted me directly after viewing this website and was very kind in his compliments.

-My grateful thanks to John for allowing me to place his information on this website.
-M.N July 2007.
+My grateful thanks to Dr. Musgrove for allowing me to place his information on this website.

 TOP IMAGE: our hut at Fiskerton.
 L to R : Titch Fowkes-Rear Gunner, Bert Roberts-Engineer, John Musgrove -Bomb-Aimer & Harry Dale-Wireless Op.
 BOTTOM IMAGE: Croft's crew at HCU Lindholme.
 L to R top row: Ken Brown-Rear-Gunner, Bert Roberts-Engineer, John Musgrove-Bomb-Aimer, Roy Vesperman-Mid-upper Gunner, BOTTOM ROW: Don Tyshing-Navigator, Dave Crofts-Pilot & Harry bale-Wireless Op.